Meet the CAPS Staff

 A. Jaiza Jones (they/she) joined the CAPS team in 2019.
 They completed their undergraduate education at Wesleyan University with a dual honors degree in Anthropology and African American Studies and received their master’s degree in Clinical Social Work from the University of Chicago School of Social Service Administration.
 They went on to complete a post-graduate fellowship with the Yale School of Medicine Child Study Center.
 Jaiza has over 10 years of experience providing individual, group, and family therapy for historically marginalized and underserved communities.

 Jaiza’s approach to clinical work is grounded in collective liberatory and social justice frameworks that consider an individual’s lived experience within their sociopolitical, cultural, and environmental context.
 Their practice is relational, strengths-based, and client-centered.
 It's informed by psychodynamic, feminist relational, family systems, mindfulness-based, trauma-informed, and cognitive behavioral therapies.
-Additionally, Jaiza has spent many years cultivating a mindfulness meditation practice and enjoys considering the importance that spirituality and connectedness can have as part of our collective wellbeing.
+Additionally, Jaiza has spent many years cultivating a mindfulness meditation practice and enjoys considering the importance that spirituality and connectedness can have as part of our collective well-being.
 In their free time, Jaiza rests and restores by reading (especially young adult science fiction), hiking, learning to play the ukulele, and dancing.

 Holly Landsbaum, LCSW